What is a Usance Letter of Credit?

 - Axis Bank forwards the usance letter of credit to Mr. Ravi.
 He checks the terms and accepts them.

 - On April 1, 2018, Mr. Ravi manufactures and ships the ordered goods (amounting to USD 50,000.00) to Mr. James.
 He receives a bill of lading dated April 2, 2018, from the shipping line.

 - On April 10, 2018, Mr. Ravi submits the original shipping documents (invoice, packing list, bill of lading, etc.) along with an original letter of credit to Axis Bank, India.

-- Axis Bank, India reviews the documents and forwards it to Bank of America
+- Axis Bank, India reviews the documents and forwards them to Bank of America.

-- Then the Bank of America reviews the documents and passes it on to Mr. James who accepts the documents on April 17, 2018.
+- Then the Bank of America reviews the documents and passes them on to Mr. James, who accepts the documents on April 17, 2018.

 - Now even though Mr. James has received the documents, he doesn’t need to pay immediately.
 He has 60 days from the date of the bill of lading to make the payment.
-Which means he can make the payment any time before May 31, 2018 (i.e. 60 days from April 2, 2018 [B/L date])
+This means he can make the payment any time before May 31, 2018 (i.e., 60 days from April 2, 2018 )

 - James receives the goods on May 5, 2018.
 He opens and checks the goods and starts using them.

 - James makes the payment of USD 50,000.00 on May 28, 2018, to Bank of America.
 Bank of America transfers the payment to Axis Bank, India.
 Axis Bank deducts its own advising charges and transfers the remaining payment to Mr. Ravi’s account.

 So this is how Mr. James took advantage of the usance letter of credit and got a credit period of two months.